Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 Nowadays, in software engineering, we take containers for granted.
 We rely on them for day-to-day work, we build highly available and highly scalable production environments with them.
 But, many of us, software engineers, are struggling to understand and consequently what containers fundamentally are.
 Usually, when explaining to others, we point out that they are not virtual machines, which is true, but we struggle to precisely state what they are.
 In this article, we will try to have a more in-depth understanding of what containers are, how they work, and how can we leverage them for building industry-standard systems.

-## Playground Set-Up
+## Environment Set-Up

 To understand containers, we would want to play around with some *container runtimes*.
 Docker is the most popular implementation of a container runtime, we will use that for this article.
 There are several other implementations out there, for example, Podman, LXC/LXD, rkt, and many others.

 Moving on with our setup, we would want to use a Linux (Ubuntu) machine on which we can install Docker Engine following the steps from the [Docker documentation](https://docs.docker.com/engine/install/ubuntu/).
 We would want to specifically use Docker Engine and not Docker Desktop.
-Docker Desktop will use a virtual machine for the host, we don't want to have that virtual machine for our current purposes.
+Docker Desktop will utilize a virtual machine for the host, we don't want to have that virtual machine for our current purposes.

 ## Process Isolation

 Containers are not virtual machines (VMs).
-Despite having their own hostname, filesystem, process space, and networking, they are not VMs.
+Despite having their own hostname, filesystem, process space, and networking stack, they are not VMs.
 They do not have a standalone kernel, and they cannot have separate kernel modules or device drives installed.
 They can have multiple processes, which are isolated from the host machine's running processes.

 On our Ubuntu host, we can run the following command to get information about the kernel: